What we do

 Conditions we treat

-- King’s College Hospital (Monday and Thursday afternoons)
+- King’s College Hospital, Denmark Hill (Monday and Thursday afternoons)

 - Darent Valley Hospital (Friday morning)

-Following this appointment, patients may be referred to the specialist clinics for management of advanced kidney disease, renal anaemia and obesity.
+Following this appointment, patients may be referred to a specialist clinic for management of conditions such as advanced kidney disease, renal anaemia and obesity.

 Booking a patient at King's